 The Effect of CEO’s Risk-Taking Incentives on Relationship-Specific Investments by Customers and Suppliers

-Customers and suppliers often make relationship-specific investments (RSI) whose value is undermined if the firm undertakes risky investments.
-Therefore, we hypothesize that the risk-taking incentives in the compensation of a firm’s CEO will be associated with lower RSI by firms up and down in the vertical channel.
-Our empirical analysis offers significant evidence that customer and supplier RSI declines with the risk-taking incentives of the firm’s CEO.
-Moreover, we find that customer firms are more sensitive to the CEO’s risk-taking incentives when these incentives are more likely to increase cash flow volatility.
-Our findings are robust to correction for endogeneity, inclusion of a wide array of controls, and different proxies for RSI.
-By showing significant externalities of CEO compensation, our results impart a different and important perspective to the debate on executive compensation.
+A firm’s customers and suppliers make relationship-specific investments (RSI) whose value reduces if the firm undertakes risky investments.
+We hypothesize that the risk-taking incentives in the firm CEO’s compensation will lower the RSI by firms up and down in the vertical channel.
+We provide significant evidence that customer/supplier RSI declines with the risk-taking incentives of the firm’s CEO.
+Moreover, we find that RSI is more sensitive to the CEO’s risk-taking incentives when they are more likely to increase the firm’s cash flow volatility.
+Our findings are robust to correcting for endogeneity and several measures for RSI and risk taking.

 Keywords: Product Markets, Compensation, Risk Taking, Vertical Channel, Relationship Specific Investment